All Episodes

 So there's no there there.

-There's no collusion, there's no interference, there's no obstruction.
+There's no obstruction.

-The pr president was told three times that he was not under investigation, never has been a target of an investigation.
+The president was told three times that he was not under investigation, never has been a target of an investigation.

 So ask yourself the basic question then.